Ace-c/hyprenv/README.md

 &nbsp;

-# Installing Following Themes for Applications
+# Install Following Themes for Applications

 > [!TIP]
 > If you want to install different themes and also sync them with the system, then you need to make changes to the script file located in `~/.config/hypr/scripts/`